Muammar Gaddafi: Foreign relations

 The influence of Nasser's Arab nationalism over the RCC was immediately apparent.
 The administration was instantly recognized by the neighbouring Arab nationalist regimes in Egypt, Syria, Iraq, and Sudan, with Egypt sending experts to aid the inexperienced RCC.
 Gaddafi propounded pan-Arab ideas, proclaiming the need for a single Arab state stretching across North Africa and the Middle East.
 In December 1969, Libya signed the Tripoli Charter alongside Egypt and Sudan.
 This established the Arab Revolutionary Front, a pan-national union designed as a first step towards the eventual political unification of the three nations.
 In 1970 Syria declared its intention to join.

 Nasser died unexpectedly in September 1970, with Gaddafi playing a prominent role at his funeral.
 Nasser was succeeded by Anwar Sadat, who suggested that rather than creating a unified state, the Arab states should create a political federation, implemented in April 1971; in doing so, Egypt, Syria, and Sudan received large grants of Libyan oil money.
 In July 1971, Gaddafi sided with Sadat against the Soviet Union in the 1971 Sudanese coup d'état and dispatched Libyan fighter jets to force down a British Airlines jetliner carrying the leading coup plotters, Farouk Osman Hamadallah and Babikir al-Nour.
 They were extradited back to Khartoum, where they were promptly executed by Sudanese leader Jaafar Nimeiry.
-In February 1972, Gaddafi and Sadat signed an unofficial charter of merger, but it was never implemented because relations broke down the following year.
+In February 1972, Gaddafi and Sadat signed an unofficial charter of merger, but it was never implemented because relations broke down the next year.
 Sadat became increasingly wary of Libya's radical direction, and the September 1973 deadline for implementing the Federation passed by with no action taken.